fvnilo/nylo-andry.github.io/_posts/2015-06-13-Functional-programming-intro.md

 ---
 layout: post
-title: "Introduction to functional programming."
+title: "Introduction to Functional Programming."
 excerpt: "
 Functional programming is nothing new.
 It existed for a long time but recently became trending for its concise and declarative style.
 It is closer to mathematics than its counterpart, imperative programming ..."
 tags: [functional programming]